 - SC8.1.1 Each School shall designate an appropriate member of staff, other than a Dean of School, to have responsibility for investigating allegations of breach of Academic Conduct Regulations.
-This person is referred to below as the Academic Conduct Officer (ACO). - SC8.1.2 In any allegation in which the ACO is directly involved, either as module leader, marker or programme leader, another appropriate member of staff shall be required by the Dean of School to carry out the role of the ACO. - SC8.1.3 The ACO shall investigate allegations relating to students taking modules provided by the School or on a programme registered to the School, as appropriate. - SC8.1.4 Where an incident of an alleged breach of Academic Conduct

-Regulations arises, the School in which that relevant module is delivered shall be responsible for applying these Regulations in the first instance.
+This person is referred to below as the Academic Conduct Officer (ACO). - SC8.1.2 In any allegation in which the ACO is directly involved, either as module leader, marker or programme leader, another appropriate member of staff shall be required by the Dean of School to carry out the role of the ACO. - SC8.1.3 The ACO shall investigate allegations relating to students taking modules provided by the School or on a programme registered to the School, as appropriate. - SC8.1.4 Where an incident of an alleged breach of the Academic Conduct Regulations arises, the School in which that relevant module is delivered shall be responsible for applying these Regulations in the first instance.
 Should a number of incidents occur during a student's programme of study, responsibility for applying these Regulations will normally be transferred to the School in which the student is matriculated.

-SC8.1.5 In situations as detailed in SC8.1.4, the Investigating ACO should make contact with the ACO from student's own School and/or the student's Programme Team or Personal Development Tutor and inform them of any investigation taking place and the outcome on completion.
+This School will also be responsible for notifying any other School in which the student is enrolled on a module if it is relevant to the case. - SC8.1.5 In situations as detailed in SC8.1.4, the Investigating ACO should make contact with the ACO from the student's own School and/or the student's Programme Team or Personal Development Tutor and inform them of any investigation taking place and the outcome on completion.